Where to get the latest information online about Penrith New Squares

 Penrith New Squares - background, aims and objectives

 What are the schemes aims?

-The Council's Chief Executive, said: "Penrith New Squares is Eden's economic future.
+The Council's Chief Executive, said: "Penrith New Squares is part of Eden's economic future.
 The increased number of shops means more people spend money in the District.
-The town centre development with its enhanced retail offer, multi storey car park, new jobs and affordable homes would limit the threat from new out of town developments for existing businesses."
+The town centre development with its enhanced retail offer, multi storey car park, hotel, new jobs and affordable homes would limit the threat from new out of town developments for existing businesses."